moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 As far as I know, there are no "dynamic ZEV shuttle routes" for the homeless that have been proposed or created over the last year 30 months.
-This is clearly both an example of not doing what you proposed and fluffing up a grant proposal with utter bullshit.
+This is clearly both an example of not doing what one proposes and fluffing up a grant proposal with utter bullshit.
 Personal electric vehicles are a rich man's toy that justifies their excessive consumption of public resources.
 If you really want to help the disadvantaged with $44M you could let poor people swap their